dlang/DIPs/DIPs/DIP10xx.md

 * [Copyright & License](#copyright--license)

 ## Rationale
-Static map is a common and very useful operation, but the mechanisms to implement a static map in D are awkward, and have a huge cost in compile time.
+Static transformations like map and fold are common and very useful operations, but the mechanisms to implement them in D are awkward, and have a huge cost in compile time.

-In particular, the auto expansion of tuples requires using wrapper templates which inhibit the expansion to perform an element-wise expressions, and recursive template expansions to perform iterative algorithms.
-As such the solutions often result in template implementations with quadratic complexity.
+The main struggle producing efficient implementations is the tuple unpacking semantics which usually necessitate recursive template expansions, often reaching quadratic complexity for relatively simple operations.

-It is proposed that the language implement an expression to perform static map efficiently and concisely which will eliminate the necessity to use template expansion tricks to implement these patterns in programs, and avoid the compile time costs associated.
+It is proposed that the language implement an expression to perform explicit tuple expansions at the expression level, which can express static map/fold operations efficiently and concisely, eliminating the necessity to use template expansion tricks to implement these patterns in programs and avoid the compile time costs associated.

 This DIP proposes a unary `...` syntax which explores an expression for tuples, and expands to a tuple of expressions's with tuples replaced by their respective tuple elements.